MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-tutorial-sql.md

 After the template has successfully deployed and configured the SQL AlwaysON availability group, you must enable [automatic seeding](https://docs.microsoft.com/sql/database-engine/availability-groups/windows/automatically-initialize-always-on-availability-group) on each instance of SQL Server in the availability group.

-When you create an availability group with automatic seeding, SQL Server automatically creates the secondary replicas for every database in the group without any other manual intervention necessary to ensure high availability of AlwaysOn databases.
+When you create an availability group with automatic seeding, SQL Server automatically creates the secondary replicas for every database in the group without any other manual intervention necessary.
+This measure ensures high availability of AlwaysOn databases.

 Use these SQL commands to configure automatic seeding for the AlwaysOn availability group.
 Replace `<InstanceName>` with the primary instance SQL Server name and `<availability_group_name>` with the AlwaysOn availability group name as necessary.